 Reviewed by R. Murry

 What is the orgasm of a positive emotion?
 Awe is.
 It’s in the eyes of the beholder.
-With awe, comes fantasy.
+With wonder, comes fantasy.
 Ms. Norwood’s character, Vicky, is in awe of a man, Jake Wilson, who does what she fantasizes in doing – coaching a high school football team.

 What I will say is that he devised a way of eliminating the problem.
 In this experiment, he leads Vicky on with a ruse of asking her, what you think is my favorite thing.
 Vicky believes it’s her body.
-She teases Coach Wilson to try and get what is her favorite thing – coaching football, with little by little sexual meetings.
+She teases Coach Wilson to try and get what her favorite thing is – coaching football, with little by little sexual meetings.

 Ms. Norwood does an excellent job at teasing the reader with their sexual encounters.
-Each encounter is developed to keep the reader’s attention and does its job.
+Each contact is developed to keep the reader’s attention and does its job.
 The reader will relish in wanting to see what happens next sexually and will want to read on to their climax.

 A quick read before bed is recommended.

 Where can people go to buy her work?